l3pp4rd/dotfiles/README.md

 If you are tired of bloated desktops like gnome, kde.. whatever, would recommend to try [dwm](http://dwm.suckless.org/)

-**NOTE:** if you use my **~/.dotfiles/bin/startdwm** to start a window manager it most probably will not work with login managers if you chose it as executable to run on successful login.
+**NOTE:** if you use my **~/.dotfiles/bin/startdwm** to start a window manager it most probably will not work with login managers if you choose it as an executable to run on successful login.